invtfl-yuvraj/parallex-effect-trekventure/README.md

 Explore the various adventures TrekVenture has to offer by navigating through the website.
 Immerse yourself in the parallax effect, enhancing the overall visual appeal of your adventure journey.

 ## Contributing
 If you'd like to contribute to TrekVenture, feel free to fork the repository and submit a pull request.
-We welcome contributions that improve the user experience, add new features, or enhance the parallax effect.
+We welcome contributions to improve the user experience, add new features, or enhance the parallax effect.

 ## Acknowledgement
 1. Thanks to Love Babbar for providing this Project Idea.
 2. Images used is this project are downloaded from unsplash.com.

-Although I build this whole project myself from scratch after learning the concepts.
+Although, I built this whole project myself from scratch after learning the concepts.

 This project is a part of my learning journey in web development.
 If you have any questions or suggestions, feel free to open an issue or reach out to me.
-Thank you for checking out my first project!
+Thank you for checking out my project!